liguowang/cobind/docs/definition.rst

 Overlap coefficient (O)
 -----------------------
-The overlap coefficient between A and B is calculated as the ratio between *intersection of A and B* and the *geometric mean of A and B*.
+The overlap coefficient between A and B is calculated as the ratio between the *intersection of A and B*, and the *geometric mean of A and B*.

- - O(A,B) is a value between [0, 1] with 0 indicating 'no overlap', and 1 indicating '100% overlap' (i.e., A and B are identical).
+ - O(A,B) is a value between [0, 1], with 0 indicating 'no overlap', and 1 indicating '100% overlap' (i.e., A and B are identical).
  - O(A, B) is defined as 0 when \|A\| = 0 or \|B\| = 0, or  \|A\| = \|B\| = 0.

 .. image:: _static/ov_coef_1.jpg